-The work is planed to be carried out in three phases.
+The work will be carried out in three phases.
 In the first phase interviews will be carried out with relevant people from the car and engine manufacturing industries.
 The result will be summarized and reported to IEA/AMF in an interim report.